ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Quality Process Steps/endpoint_complete_quality_process_step.md

 # POST Quality Process Step Complete
 /qualityprocesses/statuschanges

 Completes a specific Quality Process step.

 NOTES:

-* Assigned Quality Process steps \(excluding sign\-off steps\) can be completed by the Quality Process Step Assignee or the Quality Process Owner.
+* Assigned Quality Process steps (excluding sign-off steps) can be completed by the Quality Process Step Assignee or the Quality Process Owner.

-* Quality Process steps without an assignee \(excluding sign\-off steps\) can be completed by any user with permissions.
+* Quality Process steps without an assignee (excluding sign-off steps) can be completed by any user with permissions.

-* Quality Process steps \(exluding sign\-off steps\) cannot be completed if the Quality Process itself is completed.
+* Quality Process steps (exluding sign-off steps) cannot be completed if the Quality Process itself is completed.

-* Quality Process sign\-off steps cannot be completed by this endpoint.
+* Quality Process sign-off steps cannot be completed by this endpoint.

 * For Access Policies: A user must have the Quality Edit Details rule enabled to complete a Quality Process step.